TokTok/spec/spec.md

 lists, closest to the public key in the packet and send them in the send node response.

-The timeouts and number of nodes in lists for toxcore where picked by feeling alone and are probably not the best values.
+The timeouts and number of nodes in lists for toxcore were picked by feeling alone and are probably not the best values.
 This also applies to the behavior which is simple and should be improved in order to make the network resist better to sybil attacks.